-Gas, electric, and utility companies across Maryland offer low income, the elderly, and other struggling customers with a wide variety of assistance programs.
-Some of the programs focus on preventing disconnections, some will provide emergency funding, and others were formed from partnerships between local charities, non-profits, and utility companies.
-Get information below on where to go for utility help in Maryland.
+Find how gas, electric, and utility companies across Maryland offer low income, the elderly, and struggling customers with a wide variety of assistance programs.
+There are also free grants from the government to help pay energy bills as well as free conservation measures.
+Some of the programs focus on preventing disconnections or offer emergency or long term payment plans.
+Some utility companies or the government will provide emergency funding, free grant money, and other services.
+Find details below on applying to utility bill help in Maryland.

 Another program at the state level is Universal Service Protection Program (USPP).
 This particular program is available to LIHEAP recipients.
 The USPP program will reduce and also even out monthly utility and energy bill payments by subtracting the amount of the LIHEAP benefit from a customer’s yearly bill and dividing the remainder of the outstanding bill by twelve months.
 Those Maryland customers who keep on established payment plans may also be eligible for additional credits on their bills from some utilities.
-Call you utility company and refer to this program.
+To apply call your utility company and refer to this program.

 Low-Income Rate Assistance in Maryland.
 The state’s largest utility company, Baltimore Gas and Electric, as well as many smaller utility companies throughout the state offer application fee waivers, deposit, reconnect fee assistance and more to qualifying customers.
 Some examples of the services are below.
-But you should always call your power company and speak to them directly.
+But you should always call your power company and speak to them directly - refer to this rate.

 Another Maryland state program is the Electric Universal Service Program (EUSP).
 The EUSP program currently includes current utility and electric bill assistance, retirement of certain old bills, and energy saving weatherization services.
 There is limited funding.
 Eligible customers may receive both EUSP and federal government LIHEAP aid.
 Call 1-800-352-1446.